Memory alignment problem of structure members

 Padding 4 bytes 24

-The offset of year is 0, the offset of math is sizeof(year)+4byte, which is 8 bytes, while the offset of hold is the offset of math (8) plus the size of math (8), which yields 16.
-The size of the union is defined by its largest member (which is int degit; occupying 4 bytes).
-The size of sizeof(student) is the offset of the last member plus its size (16+4=20), but the result is not an integer multiple of all member sizes, so an additional 4 bytes are padded after hold to meet this requirement.
-Therefore, the size of sizeof(student) is 24 bytes.
+The offset of year is 0, the offset of math is equal to sizeof(year)+4byte, which is 8byte, and the offset of hold is the offset of math (8) plus sizeof(math) (8), resulting in 16.
+The size of the union is determined by the size of its largest member (which is int degit; (4byte)).
+The size of sizeof(student) is offset of the last member plus its size (16+4=20), but the result is not an integer multiple of the size of all its members, so an additional 4 bytes will be padded after hold to satisfy that requirement.
+Thus, the sizeof(student) is 24bytes.

-Suddenly, a picture is worth a thousand words…..
+Suddenly, I feel that a picture is worth a thousand words…..

 1